jma1991/chromium/README.md

 ## Support

-If you need any help, open an [issue](https://github.com/jma1991/scrnaseq/issues) with one of the following labels:
+If you need help getting started, open an [issue](https://github.com/jma1991/scrnaseq/issues) with one of the following labels:

 - help wanted (extra attention is needed)
 - question (further information is requested)

 ## Feedback

-If you have any suggestions, open an [issue](https://github.com/jma1991/scrnaseq/issues) with one of the following labels:
+If you have any suggestions for improvements, open an [issue](https://github.com/jma1991/scrnaseq/issues) with one of the following labels:

 - documentation (improvements or additions to documentation)
 - enhancement (new feature or request)